GlobalEmpire/OC-Programs/Programs/OpenFTP/Beta 3/OpenFTP Compliance.md

 > Access to a serialization library that is compatible with the OpenOS Table Serialization library.

-> Any error codes, defined by *any result* in the program that is not `return true, 0`, signifying that the command was not fully executed or completed, must be identical to the error codes found in the official standard, for ease of bugfixing and cross-compatibility, and defined at the beginning of the file for ease of identification *It is permitted to omit any errors which could never possibly occur because they pertain to a function that is not in your program.*
+> Any error codes, defined by *any result* in the program that is not `return true, 0`, signifying that the command was not fully executed or completed, must be identical to the error codes found in the official standard, for ease of bugfixing and cross-compatibility, and defined at the beginning of the file for ease of identification. *It is permitted to omit any errors which could never possibly occur because they are caused by a function that you have not included in your program.*

 > A local variable must be declared at the start of the program, which contains the port number that the program will use to open sockets.
 This is for ease of adjustment in custom setups.

 > A local variable must be declared that contains the compatibility string of the program.
-For Beta 3, this string must be "3.0"
+For Beta 3, this string must be "Beta3.0"

 > For all timers, it is recommended to have a timeout of 15 seconds.
 Due to the way the functions work, a timeout of 5 seconds is likely more than sufficient, but 15 has been chosen for *Beta 3*